-I read Ardently last month and I haven’t read something this for a long time.
+I read Ardently last month and I hadn’t read anything this good for a long time.

 In fact, the book is so good that I could not stop reading it.
-I read in one day.
-Once I finished it, I could not go to bed; I had to write this review, because I could not stop thinking about the book and what it made me feel.
+I read in one day and once it was finished I could not go to bed; I had to write this review, because I could not stop thinking about the book and what it made me feel.

 What if Lizzie does go to the Lake District instead of Derbyshire?